 The 2018 Cadillac XT5 is a solid luxury crossover, but so are its rivals.
 Shop carefully.

-For its sophomore year, the 2018 Cadillac XT5 remains a five-seat, entry-level luxury crossover.
+The 2018 Cadillac XT5 is a five-seat, entry-level luxury crossover entering its sophomore year.
 It’s Cadillac’s entry into one of the most competitive segments of the new-car market, but it doesn’t do a whole lot to stand out.

 It rides and handles well enough and has an interior that feels luxurious, but the XT5 occasionally feels more humble than its price tag suggests that it should.
 We’ve scored it 6.7 out of 10 points overall.
 (Read more about how we rate cars.)